You Caught Me Out: Background

 The album contained covers of two Kirsty MacColl songs (who had written and originally recorded Ullman's 1983 smash "They Don't Know"), including the title track and "Terry".
 MacColl had originally written "Terry" specifically for Ullman to record, but first recorded it herself in 1983 at the behest of the record company (both singers were signed to Stiff Records at the time).
 Ullman's version the following year used the same backing track as MacColl's original, but simply swaps MacColl's vocals for Ullman's.
 MacColl also provided backing vocals on the album.

 Four singles were taken from the album in the UK.
-"My Guy's Mad At Me" (a cover of Madness's 1980 hit "My Girl's Mad At Me") peaked at no.23 in March 1984, while "Sunglasses" (a cover of the 1965 Skeeter Davis hit) peaked at no.18 in August.
-However, "Helpless" and "Terry" (one of Ullman's two Kirtsy MacColl covers on the album) failed to prolong her brief run of Top 40 hits, peaking at 61 and 81 respectively.
+"My Guy's Mad at Me" (a cover of Madness's 1980 hit "My Girl's Mad at Me") peaked at no.23 in March 1984, while "Sunglasses" (a cover of the 1965 Skeeter Davis hit) peaked at no.18 in August.
+However, "Helpless" and "Terry" (one of Ullman's two Kirsty MacColl covers on the album) failed to prolong her brief run of Top 40 hits, peaking at 61 and 81 respectively.
 "You Caught Me Out" was also released as a single in Japan.